 John Silvia, Ph.D., Managing Director, Chief Economist

 John Silvia is a managing director and the chief economist for Wells Fargo.
-Based in Charlotte, N.C., he has held his position since he joined Wachovia, a Wells Fargo predecessor, in 2002 as the company’s chief economist.
+Based in Charlotte, North Carolina, he has held his position since he joined Wachovia, a Wells Fargo predecessor, in 2002 as the company’s chief economist.

-A strong supporter of education and civic affairs, John serves as a member of the Business Advisory Council at the Walker College of Business at Appalachian State University in Boone, N.C., and on the President’s Council for Charlotte’s Central Piedmont Community College.
-He has previously served as a board member of the British American Business Council of North Carolina, and on the Economic Development Board for the State of North Carolina, a special appointment by the Governor.
-He has also served on the Business Advisory Committee for the City of Charlotte.
+A strong supporter of education and civic affairs, John serves as a member of the Business Advisory Council at the Walker College of Business at Appalachian State University in Boone, North Carolina, and on the President’s Council for Charlotte’s Central Piedmont Community College.
+He has previously served as a board member of the British American Business Council of North Carolina, and on the Economic Development Board for the state of North Carolina, a special appointment by the governor.
+He has also served on the Business Advisory Committee for the city of Charlotte.

 Mark Vitner, Managing Director, Senior Economist

 Mark Vitner is a managing director and senior economist at Wells Fargo, responsible for tracking U.S. and regional economic trends.
-Based in Charlotte, he also writes for the company’s Monthly Economic Outlook report, the Weekly Economic & Financial Commentary, and provides regular updates on the housing markets, commercial real estate, regional economies, consumer spending, and issues impacting small business.
+Based in Charlotte, North Carolina, he also writes for the company’s Monthly Economic Outlook report and the Weekly Economic & Financial Commentary, and he provides regular updates on the housing markets, commercial real estate, regional economies, consumer spending, and issues impacting small business.

 Mark joined a Wells Fargo predecessor institution in 1993.
 Before that, he spent nine years as an economist for Barnett Banks in Jacksonville, Florida.
-Mark’s commentary has been featured in the New York Times, Wall Street Journal, Bloomberg, and many other publications.
+Mark’s commentary has been featured in the New York Times, The Wall Street Journal, Bloomberg, and many other publications.

-Originally from Atlanta, Mark earned his B.B.A. in economics from the University of Georgia, an M.B.A. from the University of North Florida, and has completed further graduate work in economics at the University of Florida.
-He also completed the National Association of Business Economics (NABE) Advanced Training in Economics program at Carnegie Mellon University.
+Originally from Atlanta, Mark earned a B.B.A. in economics from the University of Georgia and an M.B.A. from the University of North Florida.
+He has completed further graduate work in economics at the University of Florida.
+He also completed the National Association for Business Economics (NABE) Advanced Training in Economics program at Carnegie Mellon University.

 Mark is a member of NABE and is also a member of that group’s inaugural Certified Business Economist class.
 Mark is a past president and co-founder of the NABE Charlotte chapter, The Charlotte Economics Club.
 He serves as a distinguished lecturer and practitioner at the University of Georgia.
-He is also a member of the American Economic Association, the American Real Estate and Urban Economics Association, and the Charlotte Chapter of the Association for Corporate Growth.
-Mark currently chairs the Economic Advisory Council for the California Chamber of Commerce and serves as the chief economist for the North Carolina chapter of the CCIM Institute, which confers the Certified Commercial Investment Member).
-He is a member of the Blue Chip Economic forecasting panel and the Western Blue Chip forecast panel.
-Mark currently serves on the Joint Advisory Board of Economists for the Commonwealth of Virginia.
+He is a member of the American Economic Association, the American Real Estate and Urban Economics Association, and the Western Economic Association.
+He also chaired the Economic Advisory Council for the California Chamber of Commerce for three years.
+He currently serves as the chief economist for the North Carolina chapter of the CCIM Institute, which confers the Certified Commercial Investment Member designation.
+He is a member of the Blue Chip economic forecasting panel and the Western Blue Chip forecasts panel, and he serves on the Joint Advisory Board of Economists for the Commonwealth of Virginia.